-Facebook, Google, Intel and Cisco Systems are among the companies lobbying Congress to increase the number of technology workers, who enter the U.S. on H-1B visas.
-In fiscal 2014, it took just six days for the federal government to reach the 85,000 allotted petitions for H-1B visas for the year.
-The U.S. isn’t the only nation interested in wooing foreigners with skills: Canada, Germany, South Africa and other countries are competing for tech talent.
-U.S. businesses bring in seasonal agriculture workers under the H-2A visa program; these are limited to 66,000 per fiscal year.
-Meanwhile, movie stars, distinguished academics and professional athletes face less trouble getting special U.S. work visas set aside for those with “extraordinary ability.”
+In fiscal 2017, it took less than a week for the U.S. government to reach the year’s 85,000 allotted petitions for H-1B visas, which are generally used for technology workers.
+Facebook, Google, Intel and Cisco Systems are among the companies lobbying Congress to increase the number of these visas; Facebook more than doubled its lobbying spending in 2015 from 2012.
+In December, Congress doubled the fees for H1-Bs to $4,000; India, the biggest beneficiary, is disputing the increase with the World Trade Organization, saying this constitutes protectionism.
+U.S. businesses also bring in seasonal agriculture workers under the H-2A visa program; these are limited to 66,000 per fiscal year.
+Movie stars, distinguished academics and professional athletes face can get special U.S. work visas set aside for those with “extraordinary ability.”
 Extraordinary bank accounts allow the rich to receive visas if they’re willing to invest at least $500,000 in the U.S. and create at least 10 jobs within two years.

 The Reference Shelf

 - A 2016 Congressional Research Service study: “Temporary Professional, Managerial, and Skilled Foreign Workers: Policy and Trends.”

 - Office of Foreign Labor Certification breakdown of H-1B visas workers by positions, employers and states.

 - The Immigration Policy Center guide to understanding the 2013 Senate immigration bill.

 - A Center for Global Development study showing seasonal agricultural workers create American jobs.

 - IMDB tracks British actors appearing in American TV shows.